Simple app with authorization and session management

 logged in, check out your saved cookies for session.
 You will see the following content: My saved object in session.

 Finally, try to log out.
-You can also try to log in with invalid login or password.
+You can also try to log in with an invalid login or password.